-Staff provide a range of activities in different play spaces around the hall and use an outdoor area to develop physical skills.
-This enables children to become involved in various types of play or simply to relax.
+Staff provide a good range of activities in different play spaces around the room and use the outdoor area to develop children's physical skills.
+This enables children to become involved in various types of play or simply choose to relax.
+Although there is a range of suitable resources outdoors, there are fewer opportunities for children to challenge and extend their abilities, for example by creating an obstacle course.
 Children develop close relationships with others and enjoy spending time with friends as they talk and play.
-They feel safe in the club because there are plenty of adults to whom they can turn to if they want reassurance.
-Children are made aware of potential dangers when walking to the club or over to the school playground.
-In this way, they learn to assess risks and learn how to keep themselves safe.
+They feel safe in the club because there are adults to whom they can turn if they want reassurance.
+Children are made aware of potential dangers when running in the school playground.
+In this way, they learn to assess risks and how to keep themselves safe.

 Staff remind children to wash their hands before eating snacks so that they adopt good hygiene practices.
-Staff provide a range of snacks, taking into account their dietary needs.
-However, snack times are not always well-organised.
-For example, at times, staff tend to over-direct children by serving their food and pouring their drinks.
-This means that staff do not always enhance the personal independence skills children already have by consistently encouraging them to be involved in the preparing, selecting and discussing the healthy food they choose.
+They provide a range of snacks, taking into account the children's dietary needs.
+Children are given the opportunity to make choices and participate in making their own sandwiches at tea time.
+This means that staff enhance children's personal independence skills by consistently encouraging them to be involved in preparing, selecting and discussing the healthy food options.

-Children know the rules of the club and what is expected of them.
-They generally behave responsibly at all times.
+Staff are consistent in reinforcing suitable boundaries with children.
+Consequently, children know the rules of the club and what is expected of them.
+They behave well at all times.
 For example, they line up when asked to do so and sit appropriately on chairs.
 Children enjoy opportunities to take part in physical activities outdoors.
 For example, they like to play ball games, which help them to develop better coordination and a sense of space.
 They also enjoy using the large equipment in the school playground, which encourages them to move and travel in different ways.